Download from the App Store HERE.

 Address Information

-General Bus Information
+Transportation Policies & General Bus Information

-It is District Policy that students with bus service be waiting at their assigned bus stop, ready to board, five (5) minutes prior to their pick up time.
+It is District Policy that students with bus service be waiting at their assigned bus stop, ready to board, five (5) minutes prior to their pick-up time.

 All Preschool and Kindergarten students must have an adult waiting for them at the bus stop every day after school, or students will not be released from the bus.
 This is for their protection and the department's safety.